brielmohoms/aboutMe/README.md

 # aboutMe
-A simple website with everything about me
+A simple website with informations about myself.